shaomine/ReliaQuestChallenge/README.md

     output - string of the status (i.e. success) description -  this should return a status of success or failed based on if an employee was created

+    **BASIC Sanitization included, which permits only Integer values for salary and age.**

 deleteEmployee(String id)